What happens when your idea is stolen?

 Next, is it really a good idea to take someone’s idea?

-“Thief” or copycat will never find out this, stolen idea often remains in the shape it had at beginning without any new additions.
-Shortly, an idea-thief can never know all future features of the idea that innovator already have in his head.
+“Thief” or copycat will never find out this and stolen idea often remains in the shape it had at the beginning without any new valuable additions.
+Shortly, an idea-thief can never know all future features of the original idea that innovator already have in his head (or in her notebook).

 So, if your idea is stolen, you still have a chance to make a better project/product then the “thief”.